VKCOM/statshouse/website/docs/admin/install.md

 The agents need all the aggregators' addresses.
 Each agent scans these addresses successively and tries to get the necessary configuration from the first available one.
-The agent sends the data to the aggregators in a pseudorandom order (read more about distributing data across the shards and replicas).
+The agent sends the data to the aggregators in a pseudorandom order.

 The aggregator starts with the `--aes-pwd-file` parameter that is the directory containing a key to decrypt the incoming traffic.
 Read more about the `--aes-pwd-file` parameter and the encryption keys in the